Draklif/Space-Shooter/README.md

 An average Space Shooter made in a day.

+**WARNING: THIS GAME DOES NOT HAVE SETTINGS.
+AUDIO MAY BE SUPER LOUD ON STARTUP**

 ## Features

 - **Weapon System**: Three different shooting mechanics for your ship.